 Oblique by Themeisle is eye-catching and stunningly different.
 As its name suggests, it features diagonal separators for a unique look.
 This is a fantastic choice for a blog in the fields of design, interior decorating, art and more.
 The front page has a pinterest-like grid, but using diagonal separators that makes it stand out.
 The menu (even on desktop) is mobile-style: a slide-in-out menu.
 If you don’t need your users to make much use of your menu, this theme could work well for you as it keeps the design simple and uncluttered.

 The unusual design of Oblique is not for everyone, but your website is guaranteed to stand out and look very upscale with it.
-I’m currently using Oblique on one of my other sites (a general-topic magazine site) at the time of writing this, showing that the theme can be used for a range of different purposes.
+I’ve used Oblique on one of my other sites (a general-topic magazine site), showing that the theme can be used for a range of different purposes.
 Not only does it look good, Oblique is also packed with great features, such as selecting the main colors and using alternate fonts from within the Customizer; options which most other free themes do not offer.